telehash/telehash.github.io/v3/e3x/channels.md

 # Channels - Streaming Content Transport

 All streaming data sent between two endpoints in an exchange must be part of a `channel` packet.
-Every channel has an integer id included as the `c` parameter in the JSON.
+Every channel has an integer id included as the `c` parameter in the JSON and managed by the current [exchange](exchange.md).
 See [Channel IDs](#ids) for details on how they are selected/handled.

 A channel may have only one outgoing initial packet, only one response to it, or it may be long-lived with many packets exchanged using the same "c" identifier (depending on the type of channel).
 Channels are by default unreliable, they have no retransmit or ordering guarantees, and an `end` always signals the last *content* packet being sent (acknowledgements/retransmits may still occur after).
 When required, an app can also create a [reliable](reliable.md) channel that does provide ordering and retransmission functionality.